 But this is just for starters.
 Prior to a roll-out of TV services, broadcasters are working out what else they can upgrade under the 4K banner.
-In the UK, a working group chaired by the BBC and BSkyB are mulling over every possible tweak, from higher frame rates to greater contrast and a wider colour spectrum.
-Some of the biggest names in the video industry including Samsung, LG and Sony have split-off to form another group called the UHD Alliance, which will work to set standards for the new format.
+Currently, plans are under way to broadcast the 2016 Olympic Games in 4K in Australia and other countries around the world.
+This should bring higher frame rates, greater contrast and a wider colour spectrum.
+Some of the biggest names in the video industry including Samsung, LG and Sony have split-off to form another group called the UHD Alliance, which we'll get to in a minute.

 But talk to the engineers steering this 4K broadcast bandwagon and they'll tell you everything spec-wise is up for grabs.
 If this indicates to you that the 4K standard is anything but set in stone, you'd be correct.

 Ultra HD is going to be a work in progress for years to come, but that doesn't mean you should wait for the dust to settle before improving your image.

 - What's new with 4K TVs?
 The IHS predicts there will be almost 1 million 8K televisions sold by 2019.